• Share this:

 It’s important to note that binge drinking (consuming a large quantity of alcohol in a short period) significantly increases the risk of breast cancer.
 Even moderate drinking over time can contribute to a higher risk, so it’s important to be mindful of your consumption.

-Alcohol Consumption and Hormone Receptor-Positive Breast Cancer
+How Does Alcohol Consumption Affect Hormone Receptor-Positive Breast Cancer?

 Not all breast cancers are the same, and some are more closely linked to alcohol consumption than others.
 Hormone receptor-positive breast cancer (HR-positive) is the most common type of breast cancer, and it’s sensitive to the hormones estrogen and progesterone.
 Studies have shown that alcohol consumption is particularly harmful to women who are at risk for HR-positive breast cancer.